 Try to relax and remind yourself that it takes time.
 Everything has to happen at the right moment to conceive a baby.

 If you study your cycle, learn when you are in your fertile days, and make sure you are trying at the right times of the month, it will help alleviate your stress.
-To learn more about how to track your cycle, check out my blog HERE.

 What is the “Normal” Time Frame?